deton57/oke-labs/oke-rancher/mon.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/nodes.PNG)

-Now you will see some metrics regarding nodes, hover over the metrics, to see what happened during the load test.
+Now you will see some metrics regarding Nodes, hover over the metrics, to see what happened during the load test.

 10. Change the the dashboard to Pods on the top left corner,